Course Outline

 Description

 An organisation’s human resources are a unique source of sustainable competitive advantage.
 The ability to lead and manage these people is integral to success in all industries.
 In this course, you will gain understanding of how to utilise human resource management systems and processes to drive business success.
-You will learn knowledge and skills in human resource planning, employer branding, recruitment & selection, retention, performance management, wellbeing and workforce analytics.
+You will learn knowledge and skills in human resource planning, employer branding, recruitment & selection, retention, performance management, wellbeing and workforce analytics, as you develop an understanding of how human resource management practices can contribute to Sustainable Development Goals (SDGs).

 How will this course be delivered?